Shpota/github-activity-generator/.github/README.md

 for the last year.

 ## ⚠ Disclaimer
 This script doesn't encourage you to cheat.
 Cheating is bad.
-But if anybody judges your professional skills by the graph on your GitHub profile (which carries no value), they deserve to see a rich graph.

 ## Check my other projects